memgraph/docs/mage/query-modules/python/nxalg.md

 ```
 ### `multi_source_dijkstra_path_length(sources, cutoff, weight)`
 Find shortest weighted path lengths in `G` from a given set of source nodes.

- Compute the shortest path length between any of the source nodes and all other reachable nodes for a weighted gra
+Compute the shortest path length between any of the source nodes and all other reachable nodes for a weighted graph.
 #### Input:

 * `sources: List[Vertex]` ➡  Starting nodes for paths.
 If this is a set containing a single node, then all paths computed by this function will start from that node.
 If there are two or more nodes in the set, the computed paths may begin from any one of the start nodes.